MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-telemetry-dimension-destination-aadtenantid.md

-Specifies the destination Microsoft Entra ID (AAD) tenant ID for the move.
+Specifies the destination Microsoft Entra tenant ID for the move.